-Construction staking consists of placing stakes on the ground where proposed features are to be built.
+Construction staking, also referred to as a “construction layout”, consists of placing stakes on the ground where proposed features are to be built.
 The proposed feature location is taken from the construction plans.
-Typically our team will be provided a copy of the approved construction plans along with a digital copy of the plans and we will be able to lay out curb stakes, building stakes, grade stakes or anything that is indicated on the construction plans.
+Typically our team will be provided a copy of the approved construction plans along with a digital copy of the plans and we will be able to lay out curb stakes, building stakes, grade stakes, or anything that is indicated on the construction plans.

 What Is a Construction Layout Used For?